royendures/UQpy/docs/source/scientific_machine_learning/trainers/vihmc_trainer.rst

 Hybrid Variation Inference-Hamiltonian Monte Carlo Trainers (VIHMCTrainer)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Class to train a neural network using the hybrid VI-HMC :cite:`thiagarajan2025accelerating` method and a Pytorch optimization algorithm.
+Class to train a neural network using the hybrid VI-HMC :cite:`thiagarajan2025accelerating` method.

 The :class:`.VIHMCTrainer` class is imported using the following command: